Mouse in the maze

 c) With indifference - we literally switch off and go into daydream or somewhere else "in our heads", like a spacing out or bored attitude.

 Each of these ways can cause pain and suffering - the chocolate cake doesn't last, the back pain is still there and boring household tasks need to be done.

 Therefore, it is important that we become familiar with our reactions and responses to stressful events, people and situations we encounter.
 How we handle the stressors makes the difference between whether they rule our lives or we are at a steering wheel.
 Becoming more aware of our thoughts, sensations and feelings can allow us to free ourselves from reacting to that of healthier responses.

 Practice for week 3:

 - Breath and body meditation by Mark Williams.
 Since this is only 8 min practice, you can remain sitting for a few moments in silence.
-Recommended to try a longer meditation at least once during the week- 20 min Breath and Body meditation by Jon Kabat-Zinn ( be aware theat there are periods of silence in it) or a 30 min one from Jospehine Lynch.
+Recommended to try a longer meditation at least once during the week- 20 min Breath and Body meditation by Jon Kabat-Zinn ( be aware theat there are periods of silence in it)

 - 3 minutes breathing space, twice a day with or without the guidance.
 Reading about it.